-The car GPS uses a geographic coordinate system with latitude and longitude, taking the spherical shape of the earth into consideration.
-The Algonquin Provincial Park Maps uses the UTM coordinate system, taking the two dimensions of a paper into consideration.
+The car GPS Longitudes and Latitude based on the geographic coordinate system, taking the spherical shape of the earth into consideration.
+The Algonquin Provincial Park Maps is flat and uses the UTM coordinate system, taking the two dimensions of a paper into consideration.

 If you are not much interested in the details of UTM system and need the conversion done on-the-fly, buy a handheld GPS that does the conversion for you.
 You can find up-to-date information by searching for 'handheld gps units with UTM coordinates'.
 You may also want to pay attention to the Geocaching feature.
 I never hunted for a treasure yet, but I like the concept.

 Don't count on your cell phone.
 You may have a GPS enabled phone, but you may not have reception.
 If you don't turn off the phone when you leave civilization, the battery may drain in just a few hours due to searching for a cell tower.
-Some phones may require a cell tower connection to get the first GPS lock.
-So being stuck in the middle of nowhere without a cell tower won't get you a GPS fix.
-But in most cases you need the Internet to get the Maps.
-Make sure you either downloaded the maps ahead of time or cashed them.
+Some older phones may require a cell tower connection to get a GPS lock.
+No matter what, you will need a map that goes with the GPS coordinates.
+And for that, make sure you downloaded the maps ahead of time and saved it on the device.

 If you didn't run out yet to buy a GPS and are still reading, here we go.